 \subsubsection{Higher-order topological surface theory}

-With concrete block-states, we are ready to investigate the corresponding HO topological surface theories by higher-order bulk-boundary correspondence.
+Now, equipped with specific block states, we are prepared to examine the corresponding higher-order (HO) topological surface theories through the framework of the bulk-boundary correspondence.

-For systems with spinless fermions, the corresponding classification of 3D $O_h$-symmetric topological phases is $\mathbb{Z}_2^4$, with four root phases as summarized in Sec. \ref{summary Oh}.
-We consider these root phases on the open cubic as illustrated in Fig. \ref{Oh cell decomposition}, respectively.
+For systems without spin, the classification of 3D $O_h$-symmetric topological phases is $\mathbb{Z}_2^4$, featuring four root phases outlined in Section \ref{summary Oh}. we consider these root phases on the open cubic, as depicted in Figure \ref{Oh cell decomposition}.

-\paragraph{2D bosonic Levin-Gu state on $\tau_{2,3}$}The topological surface theory should inherit from the decorated Levin-Gu states as an assembly of 1D non-chiral Luttinger liquids on the boundary of the system.
-Specifically, these non-chiral Luttinger liquids are located at all hinges of the cubic, diagonal and off-diagonal links of all surface of the cubic.
-As the consequence, the nontrivial topological phase constructed from the 2D block-state discussed in this paragraph is a 3D bosonic second-order topological phase.
+In the case of the 2D bosonic Levin-Gu state on $\tau_{2,3}$, the topological surface theory inherits an assembly of 1D non-chiral Luttinger liquids on the system's boundary, precisely situated at all the hinges, as well as the diagonal and off-diagonal links of the surfaces of the cubic.
+Consequently, the resulting topological phase derived from the 2D block state in this scenario represents a 3D bosonic second-order topological phase.

-\paragraph{2D bosonic Levin-Gu state on $\tau_1$}Similar to above case, there are several nonchiral Luttinger liquids on the surface: located at the vertical and horizontal links across the center of each surface of the cubic.
-As the consequence, the nontrivial topological phase constructed from the 2D block-state discussed in this paragraph is a 3D bosonic second-order topological phase.
+Similarly, when employing the 2D bosonic Levin-Gu state on $\tau_1$, the surface exhibits several non-chiral Luttinger liquids situated along the vertical and horizontal links traversing the center of each surface of the cubic.
+Consequently, the resulting topological phase derived from this 2D block state corresponds to a 3D bosonic second-order topological phase.

-\paragraph{Haldane chain}There is a spin-1/2 degree of freedom at the center of each surface of the open cubic.
+In the case of the Haldane chain decoration, there exists a spin-1/2 degree of freedom at the center of each surface of the open cubic.

-For systems with spin-1/2 fermions, the corresponding classification of 3D $O_h$-symmetric topological phases is $\mathbb{Z}_2^2$, with two root phases which are 0D block-states, as summarized in Sec. \ref{summary Oh}.
-Similar to the last two cases of spinless fermions, the 3D $O_h$-symmetric topological phases characterized by these 0D block-states are not nontrivial HO topological phase.
+For systems with spin-1/2 fermions, the classification of 3D $O_h$-symmetric topological phases is $\mathbb{Z}_2^2$, consisting of two root phases that correspond to 0D block states, as summarized in Section \ref{summary Oh}.
+Analogous to the last two cases concerning spinless fermions, the 3D $O_h$-symmetric topological phases characterized by these 0D block states do not constitute nontrivial HO topological phases.